Infants and Children under the age of 6 years

 The process for the Initiation of children of catechetical age is the same as the process for Initiation of Adults into the Church.
 The process of initiation is adapted to faith and level of understanding of the child.
 Thus as with adults, the initiation is based on the readiness of the child.
-This process is done through the Religious Education program of the parish.
+This process is done through Rite of Christian Initiation of Children (RCIC).

 If an adult comes to our church seeking baptism, we shall spend a period of time preparing that person for this great sacrament.
 The adult would receive instructions about the teaching of Christ and the Life of the Church.
 Finally, the one to be baptized would be asked to make a faith-filled commitment to all he or she has learned.
 This process is called the Rite of Christian Initiation of Adults (R.C.I.A.).
 In the ordinary process of Adult Initiation, the new Christian is Baptized, Confirmed and receives First Communion at the same liturgy.
 This takes place at the Easter Vigil.

 Baptism is the sacrament of regeneration through water in the Word.
 CCC 1213

 For more information about Baptism please check the box to contact Kimberly Solberg: